 Identifying cannibalization with Jon Earnshaw and the ‘Conflict detector’

-With the release of our new ‘Conflict detector’ feature, Pi’s renowned CTO Jon Earnshaw takes us through the first in a three-part series on identifying, fixing and preventing cannibalization.
+With the release of our new ‘Conflict detector’ feature, Pi’s renowned CTO Jon Earnshaw takes us through the steps for identifying, fixing and preventing cannibalization.

 Watch the webinar here: